Energy tokenization guide

 As the name implies, energy tokenization is the process of converting both renewable and non-renewable energy sources into digital assets on a blockchain platform.
 This may represent resources like carbon credits, electricity, and energy-related digital collectibles.

-Additionally, physical infrastructures like wind turbines, solar panels, and other energy assets can also be tokenized under the energy tokenization process.
-The digital tokens here are transparent, traceable, secured, tradable, and more accessible, representing the ownership rights and value of a certain amount of energy.
+Additionally, physical infrastructures like wind turbines, solar panels, and other energy assets can also be tokenized under the tokenization process.
+The digital tokens here are transparent, secured, and more tradable, representing the ownership rights and value of a certain amount of energy units.
+For example, 1 digital token represents the value of 1 kilowatt hour (kWh) of electricity, which is generated from wind or solar power.

-Why Does Energy Tokenization Matters Now?
+Why Does Energy Tokenization Matter Now?

 The tokenization in the energy sector enables peer-to-peer trading, allowing investors to directly trade, manage, and sell energy sources via blockchain-based tokens, making it more democratic.

-Energy tokenization matters most in the innovative funding models by supporting renewable energy projects like decentralized finance platforms and crowdfunding.
+Energy tokenization matters most in innovative funding models by supporting renewable energy projects like decentralized finance platforms and crowdfunding.

 Tokenization reduces the entry barriers and allows investors to trade on secondary markets with greater flexibility.